influxdata/influxdb-client-java/flux-client-rxjava/README.md

 ### Create client instance

 The `FluxClientReactiveFactory` creates the instance of a RxJava Flux client that can be customized by `FluxConnectionOptions`.
-For detail information about client configuration look at [flux-java client](https://github.com/bonitoo-io/flux-java#flux-configuration).
+Client configuration is is described in [flux-client](../flux-client/#creating-).

 ### Query

-Folowing example demonstrates how to create client and execute Flux query and process result using RxJava streams.
+Following example demonstrates how to create client and execute Flux query and process result using RxJava streams.

 ```java
 public class FluxClientReactiveFactoryExample {